vivaria/edisonrul.ing/docs/source/cards/superancient-deepsea-king-coelacanth.md

-# SUPERANCIENT DEEPSEA KING COELACANTH
+# Superancient Deepsea King Coelacanth

 > ① Once per turn, you can discard 1 card to Special Summon as many Level 4 or lower Fish-Type monsters as possible from your Deck.
 A monster Special Summoned by this effect cannot declare an attack and its effect(s) is negated while on the field. ② If this card is targeted by a Spell, Trap, or Effect Monster's effect, you can Tribute 1 other Fish-Type monster to negate the effect and destroy that card.